swh2004/searching-scraper/README.md

 # in cmd
 5. py main.py

-Then, we can get the file with the related link
+Then, we can get the file with the related link in links.csv At the meantime if you wish to find if the link has provided some image, you can go to links_with_images.csv to find the image urls.

 ### How to get access token
 https://oxylabs.io/products/scraper-api/serp/google